-- Department/center meets with their respective VP/AVP to discuss the report's recommendations and development of an action plan and timelines for implementation. - The Department/center may submit a separate response to the external reviewers' comments as part of the action plan. - The Vice President for Student Life or designee discusses the program review with members of the university leadership team.
-The action plan is sent to the Office of Assessment and Accreditation Support and an annual progress report is provided to the Board of Trustees.
+- Department/center meets with their respective VP/AVP to discuss the report's recommendations and development of an action plan and timelines for implementation. - The Department/center may submit a separate response to the external reviewers' comments as part of the action plan. - The vice president for Student Life (or designee) discusses the program review with members of the university leadership team.
+The director of organization effectiveness for Student Life (or designee) provides a copy of the self-study and executive summary of the external reviewer's report to the Office of Assessment and Accreditation Support (OAAS) and provides an annual progress report on the action plan to the OAAS each fall.